slwilliams/stegasis/readme.md

 Detailed Options
 -----------------
-    stegasis <command> [-p,-g] --alg=<alg> --pass=<pass> --cap=<capacity> <video_path> <mount_point>
+    stegasis <command> [-p,-g,-f] --alg=<alg> --pass=<pass> --cap=<capacity> <video_path> <mount_point>

 Commands:
   * format  Formats a video for use with stegasis
   * mount  Mounts a formatted video to a given mount point

 Flags:
   * --alg  Embedding algorithm to use, see below
   * --cap  Percentage of frame to embed within in percent
   * --pass  Passphrase used for encrypting and permuting data
   * -p  Do not flush writes to disk until unmount
   * -f  Force FFmpeg decoder to be used

 Embedding Algorithms:
   * Uncompressed AVI only:
-..* lsb: Least Significant Bit Sequential Embedding ..* lsbk: LSB Sequential Embedding XOR'd with a psudo random stream ..* lsbp: LSB Permuted Embedding using a seeded LCG ..* lsb2: Combination of lsbk and lsbp
+    * lsb: Least Significant Bit Sequential Embedding
+    * lsbk: LSB Sequential Embedding XOR'd with a psudo random stream
+    * lsbp: LSB Permuted Embedding using a seeded LCG
+    * lsb2: Combination of lsbk and lsbp
   * Other video formats:
-..* dctl: LSB Sequential Embedding within DCT coefficients ..* dctp: LSB Permuted Embedding within DCT coefficients ..* dct2: Combination of dctp and lsbk
+    * dctl: LSB Sequential Embedding within DCT coefficients
+    * dctp: LSB Permuted Embedding within DCT coefficients
+    * dct2: Combination of dctp and lsbk
-..* dcta: LSB Permuted Embedding encrypted with AES ..* dct3: LSB Permuted Embedding encrypted with AES->Twofish->Serpent
+    * dcta: LSB Permuted Embedding encrypted with AES
+    * dct3: LSB Permuted Embedding encrypted with AES->Twofish->Serpent

 Notes
 ------